autometrics-dev/autometrics-rs/README.md

 ### More to come!

-Stay tuned for automatically generated dashboards, alerts, and more!
+Stay tuned for automatically generated dashboards!

+## Optional Features

-## Exporting Prometheus Metrics
+### Exporting Prometheus Metrics

 Autometrics includes optional functions to help collect and prepare metrics to be collected by Prometheus.